 You must click the title of the lecture to view the full content.
 After that you may control which of the videos is primary (largest) by clicking the swap icon found in the top right of one of the playback areas.

 OIT's Learning Spaces Technology team offers support for instructors wishing to capture and distribute lectures to students.
 Features include synchronous student participation, operator controlled lecture capture, make-up or pre-recordings of lectures and more.
 To learn more, visit the Distance Learning Studios page or contact the IT Service Center at 303-735-4357 (5-HELP from any campus phone) or firstname.lastname@example.org.

-Access to the recorded course lecture is through Canvas or Desire2Learn (D2L) and is available the first day of classes until Canvas or D2L access closes, which is usually three weeks after the last day of final exams.
+Access to the recorded course lecture is through Canvas and is available the first day of classes until Canvas access closes, usually three weeks after the last day of final exams.
 Main campus lectures are recorded live and made available to students to view through streaming within four hours after recording (with the exception of a few courses).

 If you would like to keep the recorded course lectures, be sure to download the video recordings to your computer by the last day of final exams for the semester.
 A fee will be charged for access to the recorded lectures after the semester ends.
 Please refer to the following rate information page.

 For an introduction to the lecture capture tool, Mediasite, review the tutorials below:

 For technical assistance, please email email@example.com or call 303-735-4357 (5-HELP).

 View the Mediasite tutorials above for detailed information about how to access online course lectures.
 A different set of instructions will be emailed to students who are enrolled in library courses.